-As of December 31, 2022, the Airport had approximately \$7.5 billion in outstanding senior and subordinate bonded debt, bearing fixed and variable interest rates.
-The total annual debt service (principal and interest) was approximately \$1,191 million in 2022 and included \$700.0 million of the 2021 Interim Note which was refunded into the Airport System Revenue Series 2022A and 2022B Bonds on July 19, 2022.
-Estimated annual debt service for 2023 will be approximately \$617.4 million.
-Funds from the CRRSA Act Irrevocable Escrow and ARPA Act Irrevocable Escrow assisted in funding for 2022 debt service.
+As of December 31, 2023, the Airport had approximately \$7.2 billion in outstanding senior and subordinate bonded debt, bearing fixed and variable interest rates.
+Total annual debt service for 2023 was approximately \$618.3 million.
+Funds from the ARPA Act Irrevocable Escrow assisted in funding for 2023 debt service.
+The Airport used approximately \$101.2 million of the remaining ARPA Act Irrevocable Escrow funds for 2023 debt service.
+Estimated annual debt service for 2024 will be approximately \$627.7 million.

-As of December 31, 2022, the Airport's senior lien debt was rated by Standard & Poor's (S&P) at AA- with stable outlook, by Moody's at Aa3 with stable outlook, and by Fitch at AA- with stable outlook.
-As of December 31, 2022, the Airport's subordinate lien debt is rated by S&P at A+ with stable outlook, by Moody's at A1 with stable outlook, and by Fitch at A+ with stable outlook.
+As of December 31, 2023, the Airport's senior lien debt was rated by Standard & Poor's (S&P) at AA- with stable outlook, by Moody's at Aa3 with stable outlook, and by Fitch at AA- with positive outlook.
+As of December 31, 2023, the Airport's subordinate lien debt is rated by S&P at A+ with stable outlook, by Moody's at A1 with stable outlook, and by Fitch at A+ with positive outlook.
 On June 17, 2022, Moody's upgraded the Airport's senior and subordinate lien debt ratings from A1 to Aa3 and A2 to A1, respectively, with a stable outlook.
 On October 26, 2022, S&P upgraded the Airport's senior and subordinate lien bond ratings from A+ to AA- and A to A+, respectively, with a stable outlook.
+On October 26, 2023, S&P affirmed ratings for the Airport's senior and subordinate lien debt, with stable outlook.
+On October 24, 2023, Moody's affirmed ratings for the Airport's senior and subordinate lien debt, with stable outlook.
+On October 26, 2023, Fitch affirmed ratings for the Airport's senior and subordinate lien debt and updated rating outlook to positive from stable.

 The Airport's governing bond ordinances (the bond ordinance) require that the Airport's net revenues plus other available funds, as defined in the bond ordinance, be sufficient to provide debt service coverage of 125% of the annual debt service requirement on senior bonds and 110% of the aggregate annual debt service requirements on senior and subordinate bonds, and junior liens.
-The debt service coverage ratio on all bonds for the years ended December 31, 2022 and 2021 were 199% and 210% of total debt service, respectively.
+The debt service coverage ratio on all bonds for the years ended December 31, 2023 and 2022 were 217% and 199% of total debt service, respectively.